mccoyst/runt/README.md

 object files.

 Other than that bug, if you have a different project layout or other compilation needs, they can be specified with flags to runt.
-For more information, run `runt -h'.
+For more information, run `runt -h`.